 The above code references the following configuration parameters.

 I changed source control from a local Subversion repository to a public GitHub repository.
-So that’s why the version stamp in the title of this post is a hash (used by GitHub) instead of an integer (used by Subversion) seen in my earlier posts about MadChess 3.0 Beta.
+So that’s why the revision in the title of this post is a hash (used by GitHub) instead of an integer (used by Subversion) seen in my earlier posts about MadChess 3.0 Beta.